kleomedes/tendermint_refunds/README.md

   -m MEMO, --memo MEMO  Optional.
 Memo to send in each tx (ex.
 With 💜 from Lavender.Five Nodes 🐝) -k KEYNAME, --keyname KEYNAME
-                        Wallet to issue refunds from --dry_run [DRY_RUN]   Indicates whether this should actually broadcast transactions or not -f REFUND_FILE, --refund_file REFUND_FILE
+                        Wallet to issue refunds from -f REFUND_FILE, --refund_file REFUND_FILE
+                        CSV file that encodes the delegator addresses and refund amounts.
+Note: delegator address is expected to be in the first column and the refund amount in [DENOM] is expected to be in the fourth column.
-                        Indicates whether this should actually broadcast transactions or not
+  --dry_run             Indicates whether this should actually broadcast transactions or not --no_broadcast        Similar to dry run, but in this case the tx JSON is output and signed, but not broadcast.
+This is useful for testing.

 ```